26000/irchuu/README.md

 - [x] Moderation of the IRC channel from Telegram
 - [x] Invitations to IRC from Telegram

-- [x] Logging to a file
+- [x] Logging to a DB
-- [ ] Showing history in IRC on query
+- [x] Showing history in IRC on query

 - [x] Showing moderator list from IRC in TG
-- [ ] Showing moderator list from TG in IRC
+- [x] Showing moderator list from TG in IRC
 - [x] Ability to contact IRC bots
 - [x] Edits support
 - [x] Breaking long Telegram messages into several IRC messages